Mark Simpson on the enduring allure of anonymous sex in an age of gay marriage and ‘anti-social networking‘

 Some have gone further and argued that because gay men can get civil partnered or soon, married, they now owe it to society to leave behind their irresponsible lifestyle from an oppressed past, stop letting the side down and ‘grow up’.

 Into what, though?

 Now, I certainly wouldn’t deny that casual sex can be a bad habit that’s difficult to break – and one that can make having a long-term relationship more difficult.
-But really only if monogamy is part of the deal.
+But only if monogamy is part of the deal.
 And in my experience most long term gay male relationships are open (though I realise you’re not supposed to say that in front of straight people).
-Arguably, the always-available culture of anonymous sex, the gaping glory hole, isn’t what stops gay men from having relationships, it’s perhaps what makes many long-term gay relationships possible where otherwise the commitment might be too smothering.
+The always-available culture of anonymous sex, the gaping glory hole, isn’t just what stops gay men from having relationships, it’s also what makes many long-term gay relationships possible where otherwise the commitment might be too smothering.

 The gay culture of anonymous, or at least ‘no strings’ sex is also something non gays seem very keen to appropriate.
 Ironically, now that gays have begun to convince much of the Western World they’re ‘just like straight people’ and thus worthy of marriage, straight people seem to be spending all their time dogging, checking their messages on Badoo and deconstructing monogamy.

 But I would say that.
 When it comes to anonymous sex, I’m a lifer.
 When I was in the grip of a pimply hormonal frenzy, gawping at glory holes, scanning the dirty graffiti, or cruising Hampstead Heath, I used to kid myself I was looking for love in all the wrong places.
 Then later I thought that I wanted love to save me from sex.
 Nowadays, like many other middle-aged men whose libido is in free-fall, I pray for sex to save me from love.

 Mark Simpson’s Kindle Single ‘End of Gays?’ is available to download.